Coarse assembly maps: Comparison of coarse homology theories

 In ordinary homotopy theory a transformation between spectrum-valued homology theories which induces an equivalence on a point is an equivalence at least on all $CW$-complexes.
 In the present section we consider an analogous statement for coarse homology theories.

-Let $\bC$ be a presentable stable $\infty$-category.
 Assume that we have a transformation $E \to E^\prime$ of $\bC$-valued coarse homology theories which induces an equivalence $E(\ast) \to E^\prime(\ast)$.
-In this section we provide sufficient conditions on a space $X$ and on the theories $E$ and $E^\prime$ which imply that $E(X) \to E^\prime(X)$ is an equivalence.
-The main result is formulated in Corollary~\ref{fewoihjowefwfewfwef1}.
+In this section we provide sufficient conditions on a bornological coarse space $X$ and on the theories $E$ and $E^\prime$ which imply that $E(X) \to E^\prime(X)$ is an equivalence.
+The main result is formulated in Theorem~\ref{fewoihjowefwfewfwef}.